j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 Wolves roll and bare their bellies to your hand

-you number the beasts with mythic
+you number beasts
-accuracy: a thousand and one,
+with mythic accuracy: a thousand and one,
 ten-thousand, vermillion.

 [literal and littoral]